gurk007/ELK-Stack-Deployment/README.md

    10.0.0.4 ansible_python_interpreter=/usr/bin/python3
   ```

-  Filebeats will be install on the devices under the `[webserver]` section and the ELK stack will be in stalled on devices under `[elk]`
+  Filebeats will be install on the devices under the `[webserver]` section and the ELK stack will be in installed on devices under `[elk]`

 - Run the  playbook